Cults Myths and Legends of Ancient Sicily

 Filippo Coarelli and Mario Torelli: Sicily “Archaeological Guides Laterza” p.208.

-Also known as Agyrion, it was the homeland of the historian Diodorus Siculus who was born there at the beginning of the XNUMXst century BC.
+Also known as Agyrion, it was the homeland of the historian Diodorus Siculus who was born there in the early XNUMXst century BC.
 It is claimed that it is located under the modern town of Agira, between Leonforte and Regalbuto.

 It would be the city founded by Ducezio returned from Corinth, where he had been in exile after his defeat in 451 BC by the Syracusans.
 The site should correspond to that of the current town of Caronia, in the province of Messina, approximately halfway between Cefalu 'and Capo D'orlando.